-Further, the protection of wildlife and forests included under the Directive Principles of State policy –Article 48 A, mandate that the State shall endeavor to protect and improve the environment and to safeguard the forests and wildlife of the country.
+Further, the protection of wildlife and forests included under the Directive Principles of State Policy –Article 48A, mandates that the State shall endeavour to protect and improve the environment and safeguard the forests and wildlife of the country.

-“Article 21 protects right to life as a fundamental right.
+Article 21 protects Right to Life as a Fundamental Right.
 Enjoyment of life and its attainment including their right to life with human dignity encompasses within its ambit, the protection and preservation of environment, ecological balance free from pollution of air, water, sanitation without which life cannot be enjoyed – K. M Chinnappa v.
 Union of India AIR 2002 SC 724.

-These specific Constitutional provisions and landmark judgments of the Apex Court form the bedrock on which protection and conservation of wildlife rests.
+These specific Constitutional provisions and landmark judgments of the Apex Court form the bedrock on which protection and conservation of wildlife rest.
 They also empower civil society institutions/citizens to constructively participate in the process of protecting forests and wildlife.